Skip to main content

 • For areas that only have 5-year estimates available, short-term population changes may be "smoothed" by the longer time-frame estimates.

-• The margin of error for areas with smaller populations may be quite high.
+• The margin of error (MOE) for areas with smaller populations may be quite high.
 ACS data are just estimates.
+You should pay attention to the MOE data provided with all estimates.

 The October 2020 U.S. Census Bureau report Understanding and Using American Community Survey Data: What Users of Data for Rural Areas Need to Know provides additional insights about how data for rural areas is collected and should be interpreted and used.